hyperfield/ai-file-sorter/README.md

 - **Libraries**: `curl`, `sqlite3`, `fmt`, `spdlog`, and the prebuilt `llama` libraries shipped under `app/lib/precompiled`.
 - **Optional GPU backends**: A Vulkan 1.2+ runtime (preferred) or CUDA 12.x for NVIDIA cards. `StartAiFileSorter.exe`/`run_aifilesorter.sh` auto-detect the best available backend and fall back to CPU/OpenBLAS automatically, so CUDA is never required to run the app.
 - **Git** (optional): For cloning this repository.
 Archives can also be downloaded.
-- **OpenAI API Key** (optional): Required only when using the remote ChatGPT workflow.
+- **OpenAI or Gemini API key** (optional): Required only when using the remote ChatGPT or Gemini workflow.

 ---

 ## Installation

 File categorization with local LLMs is completely free of charge.
-If you prefer to use the ChatGPT workflow you will need an OpenAI API key with a small balance (see [Using your OpenAI API key](#using-your-openai-api-key)).
+If you prefer to use a remote workflow (ChatGPT or Gemini) you will need your own API key with a small balance or within the free tier (see [Using your OpenAI API key](#using-your-openai-api-key) or [Using your Gemini API key](#using-your-gemini-api-key)).

 ### Linux